Writer: Alexis Hartung

 Elderberry: Varietal Focus

-MEMBERS ONLYIts shrub is known as “the medicine chest of the common people.”
+Its shrub is known as “the medicine chest of the common people.”
 The root, bark, berry, leaves, and flowers have been used by herbalists for thousands of years.
-The flowers have been used topically in ointments and poultices for cuts and scrapes.
-The berries are a good source of Vitamin A and C and are
+The flowers have been

 Country Wine Cornucopia